krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

     codalab-cli/worker/worker.sh --bundle-service-url http://localhost:2900

 You will need to specify the `codalab` user and the password you picked when you created the root user.

+Finally, you will need to start the bundle manager which schedules the bundles:

+    cd $HOME/codalab-cli
+    codalab/bin/cl bundle-manager

+To test it out the worker system end-to-end:

+    cl run 'cat /proc/self/cgroup' -t    # Should eventually print out lines containing the string `docker`